ggsnipes/resonate-challenge2/README.md

-# Getting Started with Create React App
+# Real World Problem

-Follow the instructions regarding `npm start`
+Follow the instructions regarding `npm start`, otherwise please use [this link](https://resonate-challenge.onrender.com) to view the site in it's current format.

 ## Available Scripts